 You can remove any leftover silicone residue using Soudal's Silicone Remover.

 How to seal a bath?

 TIP: Fill the bath with water before applying any sealant to prevent any future cracking when taking a bath.
 Do not empty the bath until the sealant is fully cured.

 1. Make the surface clean and dry

 Remove dirt, dust and grease with a clean cloth.
-You should degrease non-porous surfaces with an alcohol or paraffin based product.
+You should degrease non-porous surfaces with alcohol or paraffin-based product.
 Dry the surface.